uyentran9/uyentran-ai-blog/index.md

 ---

 ## 🔥 Why I Am Transitioning Into AI & Computer Science
-During 2025-2026, I became deeply inspired by breakthroughs in:

-- **Machine Learning, Deep Learning, LLMs, NLP, Graph Neural Network, Quantum Machine Learning**,
-- **AI-driven molecular design**,
-- **Protein structure and sequence modeling**, and
-- **Quantum Machine Learning and Graph Neural Network for chemistry**.

-I realized I wanted to build AI systems that accelerate drug discovery, molecular modeling, and scientific discovery.
+During 2025–2026, I became deeply interested in recent advances in **machine learning for complex scientific and biomedical data**, particularly in areas such as **representation learning, multimodal modeling, and data-driven discovery**.

+I was especially inspired by how modern ML systems can learn from **heterogeneous data sources**—including imaging, structured clinical data, and molecular or sequence data—and enable new approaches to **understanding, prediction, and scientific decision-making**.

+This led me to pursue a transition into AI and computer science, with the goal of building **scalable and generalizable machine learning systems** that can operate under real-world constraints, such as **limited or imperfect supervision, domain variability, and multimodal data integration**.

-To prepare, I am studying full-time through:
+To prepare for this path, I am currently studying full-time through:

-- **AIO 2025** — 12-module curriculum in Python, ML, Deep Learning, LLMs, CV, MLOps
+- Structured training in machine learning and deep learning (AIO program), covering core topics such as representation learning, computer vision, graph-based modeling, and modern neural architectures
-- Online coursework from **Stanford, MIT, IBM Quantum**
+- Online coursework from **Stanford, MIT, and IBM Quantum**
-- Kaggle projects & ML pipelines
+- Hands-on projects and Kaggle competitions focused on real-world ML pipelines
-- Self-study in optimization, generative models, and scientific ML
+- Self-study in optimization, generative modeling, and scientific machine learning

-I’m applying for **Master’s in Computer Science (Fall 2027)** with plans to pursue a **PhD in Computer Science**.
+I am applying for **Master’s programs in Computer Science (Fall 2027)** with the long-term goal of pursuing a **PhD in machine learning for biomedical and scientific applications**, including areas such as healthcare AI and drug discovery.

 ---